 His best hurdles form was on similar tracks, with his one previous encounter with Cheltenham bringing a bronze medal in the 2021 Ballymore Novices' Hurdle won impressively by Bob Olinger.

-Nicholls is adamant that Bravemansgame will be at home back in the Cotswolds, as he reflected in January on the Christmas success of his leading staying chaser.
+Nicholls was adamant that Bravemansgame would be at home back in the Cotswolds, as he reflected on the Christmas success of his leading staying chaser.